rusye/znayti-server/README.md

 ## Description

-You will be able to select the general area your searching for by zip code and it will return all businesses in that area.
+You will be able to select the general area your searching for by city name or zip code and it will return all businesses in that area.

-## Client Side
+## Client Side Code

 [Client Side Code](https://github.com/rusye/firmy-client)